wallpants/github-preview.nvim/README.md

 # my name is

+-   [] add "ping" request, kill processes after a while of inactivity
 -   [] what happens if we have a running instance and try running another?
 -   [] webapp should send hello message on connection
 -   [x] make PORT configurable